No Mercy (2006): Event

 Before the event went live on pay-per-view, Jimmy Wang Yang defeated Sylvan in a dark match.
 The first match that aired was the non-title match between the Cruiserweight Champion Gregory Helms and Matt Hardy.
 After a back and forth match, Helms took control until Hardy was able to counter a Shining wizard with a Twist of Fate for the win.

 Next was the WWE Tag Team Championship match between the champions Paul London and Brian Kendrick, with Ashley, and K.C.
 James and Idol Stevens, with Michelle McCool.
 London was pushed off the second turnbuckle to the outside early on, leading to the challengers dominating, before London tagged in Kendrick.
 Kendrick pinned James after a Sliced Bread #2 followed by London running to jump off Kendrick's back to perform a shooting star press to win the match for his team.
 The next match was Montel Vontavious Porter's (MVP) official debut.
 He wrestled Marty Garner in a squash match, and won by pinning him after a playmaker.

 In the fourth match, The Undertaker faced United States Champion Mr. Kennedy in a non-title match.
 Kennedy took control, throwing the Undertaker into an exposed turnbuckle and executing a piledriver on Undertaker.
 Kennedy retrieved the United States title belt but Undertaker retrieved the belt and hit Kennedy with it, causing a disqualification.
 The Undertaker then performed Tombstone Piledrivers on both Kennedy and the referee, Charles Robinson.

-The fifth match was the Falls Count Anywhere match between Rey Mysterio Jr. and Chavo Guerrero with Vickie Guerrero.
+The fifth match was the Falls Count Anywhere match between Rey Mysterio and Chavo Guerrero with Vickie Guerrero.
 Mysterio and Guerrero fought outside of the ring and through the crowd, before Mysterio managed to pin Guerrero after a 619 and Crossbody off a guardrail.
 The sixth match was the encounter between William Regal and his opponent, who was revealed to be Chris Benoit.
 Benoit, who was returning after a five-month sabbatical, cut Regal open halfway through the match after a headbutt.
 Benoit won by submission when Regal tapped out to the Crippler Crossface.

 In the main event, King Booker faced Batista, Finlay and Bobby Lashley in a fatal four-way match for the World Heavyweight Championship.
-An early team up saw Booker and Finlay take control early on, until Finlay attacked Booker and gained the advantage.
+An early team up saw King Booker and Finlay take control early on, until Finlay attacked King Booker and gained the advantage.
 The Little Bastard also interfered on Finlay's behalf.
-Lashley then dominated, before Booker took him out.
+Lashley then dominated, before King Booker took him out.
 At the end of the match, Batista took control, executing a spinebuster on every competitor and a Batista Bomb on Finlay.
 Lashley then performed a spear on Batista before he could capitalize.
-As everyone was down, Booker then crawled over on top of Finlay and pinned Finlay to retain the title.
+As everyone was down, King Booker then crawled over on top of Finlay and pinned Finlay to retain the title.